SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 The ``for``-``in`` loop is described in :ref:`ControlFlow_ForLoops`.

-Alternatively, create a stand-alone ``Character`` constant or variable from a single-character string literal by providing a ``Character`` type annotation:
+Alternatively, you can create a stand-alone ``Character`` constant or variable from a single-character string literal by providing a ``Character`` type annotation:

 .. testcode:: characters